 - If your business operates in shellfish growing or trout farming, you can check if you are eligible for support at https://www.gov.scot/publications/aquaculture-covid-19-hardship-fund-application-form/.

-If you are a small or medium sized business in the housebuilding sector, please read the following information:
+If you are finding it difficult to access business support, please read the following information:

 If your business wishes to help the government tackle COVID-19, please read the following information:

 - Businesses, third sector or voluntary organisations who wish to offer support should email the Scottish Government at email@example.com with details such as your organisation’s key contact and their role, what you are offering and how it might be best applied, how quickly your support could be available and whether you are offering this as a donation or a chargeable service.